Bruk-Analyst6/WorldPop-Analysis/README.md

 # WorldPop-Analysis
-The World Population analysis is an open source project aimed at providing an insightful visualisation and analysis of global population trends..
-This projects leverage python for data processing, visualisation and transformation.
-Feedback and contribution are Welcomed.
+The World Population Analysis is an open-source project that provides an insightful visualisation and analysis of global population trends.
+This project leverages Python and Jupyter Notebook for data processing, visualisation and transformation.
+Feedback and contributions are Welcomed.